 - Unexpectedness: These unique experiences are critical to ensure your brand is remembered.

 Experiential marketing isn’t about spending millions on fancy gadgets for your retail store.
-Sure it can help, but it’s mostly about a personalized shopping experience and providing an unparalleled retail experience for your customer.
+Sure it can help, but it’s mostly about a personalized shopping experience and providing an unparalleled retail experience for your guests and customers.
+The brands that delight their customers are the brands that drive loyalty and advocacy.
+Couple this with excellent customer service and you’re on to a winner.
 These case studies all demonstrate how it is possible to follow similar steps to overcome the challenges eCommerce has brought.